 In today's dynamic business and technological environment, the significance of digital infrastructure has reached unprecedented levels.
 Acknowledging its crucial role, we have embraced digital transformation to maintain competitiveness and relevance.
 This transformation is intricately woven into our business strategy, catering to stakeholder demands, enhancing technological capabilities, and embracing innovative operational frameworks.
-Al (Artificial Intelligence) is revolutionizing business operations across various industries.
+AI (Artificial Intelligence) is revolutionizing business operations across various industries.

-In FY 23-24, we made significant progress in digitalizing our addition to Chhattisgarh, we intend to extend the ash distribution refrigerant gas distribution processes, managing the ash handling operations.
+refrigerant gas distribution processes, managing the ash handling operations.
 From building sales funnel to managing operations, we have taken several steps to ensure complete control over the data and we have started to better use this data for our decision making.
 Refex will continue to invest in digital transformation to streamline processes, automate tasks, and eliminate bottlenecks, leading to increased efficiency and productivity across all levels of the organization.